clay is life.

 Firing

-- Electric kiln or Clamp kiln firing with Sussex hornbeam.
+- Electric kiln, or community clamp kiln firing with Sussex hornbeam — the kiln hosted, the firing shared.

 - Smoke and flame leave their weather on the surface.